-Park Jin-Young's net worth: The success story of the JYP entertainment founder
+Park Jin-young's net worth: The success story of the JYP Entertainment founder

 Having influenced the industry in its home ground since 1997, the company spread its wings and opened international subsidies — JYP USA, JYP Japan and JYP China.
 JYP Three Sixty is another JYP Entertainment venture which aims at expanding “the IP business to the platform business,” mentions its website.

 In 2019, the Yonhap News Agency mentioned the overwhelming success of TWICE resulted in a brilliant outcome for JYP Entertainment.
 It made Park Jin-young the wealthiest person in South Korea, dethroning the owner of SM Entertainment, Lee Soo-man.
-The report stated the value of Park’s 17.8 per cent shares reached KRW 192.2 billion (around USD 169 million).
-It marked an increase of KRW 1.9 billion from the 2018 figures.
+The report stated the value of Park’s 17.8 per cent shares reached KRW 192.2 billion (around INR 1,179 crore approx.).
+It marked an increase of KRW 1.9 billion (INR 11 crore approx.) from the 2018 figures.
 Hence, there is no doubt that JYP Entertainment adds immensely to the net worth of Park Jin-young.

 As its founder and co-CEO, Park is very much involved with the careers and reputation of its stars, who form the whole galaxy of JYP Nation.
 He attends K-pop auditions and even hosts shows to scout fresh talent.